manabuo/machine-learning-using-tensorflow/rnn_seq.md

 ### Variable length sequences

 In all previous examples that we looked at, input sequences had the same length.
 However, there are situations when we have to use data sets that contain variable length sequences or timelines, for example, patient's medical history or company's transaction history.

-For this example we will use synthetic data set.
+For this example, we will use synthetic data set.

 ### Next